Diego Vega: Education and career

 Vega studied at the Javeriana University in Bogotá, Colombia, where he earned his Bachelor of Music.
 He also studied at the Cincinnati College-Conservatory of Music in Cincinnati, Ohio, where he earned his Master of Music, and at Cornell University in Ithaca, New York, where he earned his doctorate.
 Among other teachers, his composition teachers were Guillermo Gaviria, Ricardo Zohn-Muldoon, Joel Hoffman, Roberto Sierra, and Steven Stucky.

-Following his studies, he was a visiting assistant professor of composition and music theory at the Setnor School of Music at Syracuse University in Syracuse, New York, and an associate professor at the Faculty of Music at the Javeriana University.
-He has held a faculty position at the University of Nevada, Las Vegas School of Music since 2011.
+He was a visiting assistant professor of composition and theory at the Setnor School of Music (Syracuse University) and an associate professor at Javeriana University before joining UNLV in 2011.
+He became associate professor in 2016 and full professor in 2024.

 Vega is one of five composers for the album Reason & Reverence which was released in June 2018 by Navona Records.
 The composers are described as having developed "a compelling, philosophical reflection of the world we live in."
 Petr Vronský conducted, and the Moravian Philharmonic Orchestra delivers the compositions.

-Composition and music style
+Musical style

 Diego Vega's musical style is characterized by a synthesis of classical music, Colombian music, jazz, and his favorite composers.
 He often incorporates elements of Colombian traditional music into his works, such as rhythms, melodies, harmonies, and instruments.
 He also explores the use of complex textures, polyrhythms, polytonality, and extended techniques.
 He is influenced by composers from different periods and genres, such as Prokofiev, Debussy, Ravel, Stravinsky, Bartók, Ligeti, Lutoslawski, Messiaen, Stucky, and many others.
 Latin American writers have inspired some of his works, such as "hlör u fang axaxaxas mlö" (2004) for clarinet, violin, cello and piano, which was influenced by Jorge Luis Borges’ writings, and his recent ballet "Espíritu de Pájaro", which was based on poems by Colombian indigenous authors.